-Evaluation/ Assessment – evaluation of existing conditions, conducting a safety audit, accident statistics, identifying potential hotspots
+Evaluation/ Assessment – evaluation of existing conditions, conducting a safety audit, accident statistics, identifying potential hotspots.

 Management– the national pedestrian safety management plan required provinces to identify hazardous locations and to implement solutions.
 Koleko can help develop tailor-made solutions and help conduct workshops on road safety.

 Enforcement– this is one of the most critical elements in achieving the road safety goals.
-Koleko can help devise strategies to enforce road safety, thereby making our roads safer and save lives.
+Koleko can help devise strategies to enforce safety, thereby making our roads safer and save lives.

 Road Safety Engineering Assessment

-This is a screening process to establish the road safety status of sections of an existing road network.
+This is a screening process to establish the safety status of sections of an existing road network.
 It is a set of predefined key indicators to determine the feasibility of safety improvements of such a section.
-The road safety engineering assessment process provides a list of prioritized locations that should be further investigated.
+The engineering assessment process provides a list of prioritized locations that should be further investigated.

-Road Safety Audit
+Road Safety Audits

-This is a formal examination process of a new or upgrading project where interaction with road users takes place, in which an independent and qualified team identifies potential road safety problems and suggest measures to mitigate those problems.
-The road safety audit process results in a report describing potential safety concerns that should be reconsidered prior to advancing to the next stage of the design process or to physical construction or taking over completed construction works.
+This is a formal examination process of a new or upgrading project where interaction with road users takes place, in which an independent and qualified team identifies potential safety problems and suggest measures to mitigate those problems.
+The audit process results in a report describing potential safety concerns that should be reconsidered prior to advancing to the next stage of the design process or to physical construction or taking over completed construction works.